 Edited by Jay Scherf, AMLT Program Coordinator

-Ascension Solorsano was a Mutsun healer and leader who had extensive knowledge of Mutsun culture, language, plant uses, and customs.
-In the 1920s and ’30s she and other Mutsun people shared their knowledge with the ethnographer John P. Harrington, who recorded over 78,000 pages of her wisdom, which are stored at the Smithsonian.
-Here are some of her words.
+Ascención Solórsano was a Mutsun healer and leader who had extensive knowledge of Mutsun culture, language, plant uses, and customs.
+In the 1920s and ’30s she shared her knowledge with John P. Harrington, an ethnographer from the Smithsonian Institute.
+Harrington recorded over 78,000 pages of her wisdom, which are stored at the Smithsonian.
+In each newsletter, we share a selection from these notes.
+Here are some of Ascensión’s words: Here are some of her words.